Anket11/gwu-talent-management-cron-job/README.md

 # Colonial Careers - Job Scraper and Notifier

 ## Overview
 Colonial Careers is a **Node.js application** that scrapes the GWU Student Employment portal, stores job postings in a **MongoDB database**, and notifies users via **email** when new job postings are available.
 The project runs on an **Express.js server** and can be triggered manually via an API endpoint.
+(Only works for Non FWS and Foggy Bottom campus)

 ## Features
 - **Scrapes job listings** from the GWU job portal